harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-26-get-the-drop-on-the-cloud-nodejs-and-azure.md

 ### Installing the COVID-19 Tracker

-For this project, use the COVID-19 Tracker project I created for some earlier tutorials.[^1]
+For this project, use the COVID-19 Tracker project.[^1]

 1. clone or download the repository (`git clone git@github.com:harveyramer/covid-19-demo-express-js-app.git`)
 2. Navigate in your terminal to the root directory (`cd covid-19-demo-express-js-app`)